AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Cons:

-Ninjaone is a cloud-based IT service management (ITSM) platform that offers a range of features to help organizations streamline their IT operations and support processes.
+Ninjaone is a cloud-based remote monitoring and management platform that offers a range of features to help organizations streamline their IT operations and support processes.
 It includes features like incident management, change management, asset management, and self-service portal for end-users.

 Pros: